-Luohan Academy will introduce a report titled “Understanding Big Data: Data Calculus in the Digital Era” at this frontier dialogue.
-In this report we intend to address some aspects of the above questions.
-We focus on analyzing concrete evidence using “big data,” to draw conclusions on its impact.
-The author team consists of multiple prominent economists from Luohan’s community, including, among others, Patrick Bolton, Bengt Holmström, Eric Maskin, Christopher Pissarides, Michael Spence, Tao Sun, Tianshu Sun, Wei Xiong, and Liyan Yang, and Luohan’s internal economists.
+Luohan Academy introduced a report titled "Understanding Big Data: Data Calculus in the Digital Era" at this frontier dialogue.
+In this report, we intend to address some aspects of the above questions.
+We focus on analyzing concrete evidence using big data to draw conclusions on its impact.
+The author team consists of multiple prominent economists from Luohan's community, including, among others, Patrick Bolton, Bengt Holmström, Eric Maskin, Christopher Pissarides, Michael Spence, Tao Sun, Tianshu Sun, Wei Xiong, and Liyan Yang, and Luohan's internal economists.

-The goal for our dialogue series is to bring together prominent minds to share frontier research, address critical issues, and provoke discussions that matter.
-We cordially invite you to join the event and participate in the discussion of this important issue.
+The goal of our dialogue series is to bring together prominent minds to share frontier research, address critical issues, and provoke discussions that matter.
+We sincerely invite you to join us in the continuing discussion of these important issues.

 Steve Tadelis, Professor of Economics, UC Berkeley

 Michael Spence, Professor of Economics, Stanford University